 Glamping or glamour camping has long been popular in Africa (cast your mind back to the safari camp depicted in Out of Africa staring Meryl Streep and Robert Redford).
-But it’s only in the last decade that boutique accommodation operators in New Zealand and Australia have started to embrace the concept of luxury camping.
+But it’s only in the past two decade that boutique accommodation operators in New Zealand and Australia have started to embrace the concept of luxury camping.

 One such retreat is the Paperbark Camp, located a little over two hours south of Sydney near Jervis Bay.
 Concealed within 100 acres of dense scrub, Paperbark Camp offers visitors the ultimate back-to-nature-retreat with opulent tents adorned with all the normal hotel luxuries.

-If a NSW luxury getaway is not feasible then here are our picks for clamping around New Zealand and Australia.
-But be warned, if you’re at all budget-conscious than we suggest you stick to the old tent, foam mat and gas cooker option.
+If a NSW luxury getaway is not feasible, then here are our picks for clamping around New Zealand and Australia.
+But be warned – if you’re at all budget-conscious than we suggest you stick to the old tent, foam mat and gas cooker option.